texousliu/Trilium/Readme.md

 # Examples

-There are two examples in the `src/examples` folder:
+There one examples in the `src/examples` folder:

 1. `express-file-server`: Implements a file based `ContentProvider`.
-2. `express-mongo-server`: Implements a mongodb based `ContentProvider`.

 ## Running the examples: